eclipse-che/che-docs/CONTRIBUTION.md

 #### Using `newdoc` to create templates for new documents

-With a [`newdoc`](https://github.com/redhat-documentation/tools/tree/master/newdoc) script, you can generate empty modular templates for your new user story.
+With the [`newdoc`](https://github.com/redhat-documentation/tools/tree/master/newdoc) script, you can generate empty modular templates for your new user story.
 `newdoc` is integrated into a `run.sh` script in the root directory of the project.

 To run `newdoc`, execute from the root directory of the project: